upa8/ProgrammingHub/README.md

 # Programming_Questions
-This is a repository to store all the solutions of programming questions which I am going to solve .
+This is a repository to store all the solutions of programming question that I am going to encounter .